San Marcos Growers LogoSan Marcos Growers

 Aloe khamiesensis has a restricted distribution in the mountainous areas of Namaqualand and from near Calvinia in the Northern Cape of South Africa.
 The name Aloe comes from ancient Greek name aloe that was derived from the Arabian word 'alloch' that was used to describe the plant or its juice that was used as medicine.
 The specific epithet refers to the Khamiesberg and Khamieskroon locations where this aloe was originally collected.
 Other common names for this plant include Tweederly, Aloeboom (meaning Aloe Tree) and Wilde-aalwyn (meaning Wild Aloe).
 Our plants from seed from Namaqualand received from Brian Kemble of the Ruth Bancroft Garden in 2009.
 We offered this plant for sale in our nursery until 2021 and while we still have a nice specimen growing in the ground, it proved more difficult to keep nice looking in container s and we discontinued growing it.
 Images in habitat courtesy of Ernst van Jaarsveld and the Institute for Aloe Studies

-This information about Aloe khamiesensis displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe khamiesensis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]